The HPV vaccine: the shot that prevents cancer

 What is HPV and why should people get vaccinated against it?

-HPV is the most common sexually transmitted infection in the United States with nearly 80 million people currently infected.
+HPV is the most common sexually transmitted infection in the United States with nearly 42 million people currently infected.
 There are more than 150 strains of the virus, although not all strains are sexually transmitted.
 Nearly everyone will get at least one strain of HPV during their life.
-Some strains cause warts on the hands, feet, genitals, or anus — but in many cases there are no obvious symptoms of HPV, and it goes away on its own.
+Some strains cause warts on the skin or genitals, but in many cases there are no obvious symptoms of HPV, and it goes away on its own.
 However, some strains of HPV cause or are associated with cancers, including:

 Until recently, cervical cancer had been far more common than the other cancers caused by HPV.
-However, throat cancer caused by HPV — which affects men and women of all sexual orientations — is now more common than cervical cancer.
-This is likely because cervical cell abnormalities that can turn into cancer can be detected by Pap tests and treated before they become cancerous, while there are no approved screening tests for other HPV-related cancers.
+This is likely because cervical cell abnormalities that can turn into cancer can be detected with cervical cancer screenings and treated before they become cancerous, while there are no approved screening tests for other HPV-related cancers.
+Recently, the incidence of throat cancer caused by HPV — which affects individuals of all sexual orientations — has been increasing.
 This makes getting vaccinated extremely important.

 What is the HPV vaccine?